 Both of these have the slightly awkward movement at the start of the B1 music where the 1st man goes from his original place down the length of the set to right hand turn the 3rd lady, while at the same time the 1st lady from her original place goes to the 2nd man for a right hand turn.
 To achieve this in the available music, the 1st man has to go ahead of his partner.
 Like many 3 couple dances that were originally triple minor dances, at the end of the dance the working couple (1st couple) have to move/change/lead/cast from middle place to the bottom of the set with no music for this movement.

 I have changed who does the movements in the B1 and B2 music to avoid both of these problems.

 3 couple longways Folk dance

-There is also a recording as track 13 on the CD "Canterbury Country Dance Orchestra with Dudley Laufman"; however, the track is only 5×32 bars and so, as it stands, is not suitable for this dance.
+There is also a recording as track 13 on the album "Canterbury Country Dance Orchestra with Dudley Laufman"; however, the track is only 5×32 bars and so, as it stands, is not suitable for this dance.
 This can be heard on YouTube.
-The CD is available from Great Meadow Music.
-The track and album can also be purchased and downloaded from cdbaby, but no extract from track 13 is playable on this page of cdbaby.
+The CD is available from Great Meadow Music, while the track, or whole album, can be purchased and downloaded from amazon music.
 Note that this CD/album also contains, as track 7, music for the other dance named Prince William which is given as dance 9 "Prince William (ii)" in Pat Shaw's booklet.